 The Valentine offers year-round undergraduate and graduate level internships in the museum field, with projects designed to benefit both the intern and the Valentine.

-Summer 2019 Internship Applications are now open.
+Summer 2019 Internship Applications are now closed.

 Since 2006 the Valentine has offered funded summer internships to students interested in working in the museum field.
 Generously funded by the Kip Kephart Foundation and in memory of Bobby Chandler, Valentine Summer Internships provide 5 students with a $1000 stipend upon the conclusion of their internship.
-We are currently reviewing applications for students interested in working in the following departments:

 For first-hand accounts from past interns read about our Summer 2018 intern experiences on our blog.